dj-stripe/dj-stripe/docs/usage/subscribing_customers.rst

     customer = Customer.objects.first()
     customer.subscribe(plan)

-However in some cases ``Customer.subscribe()`` might not support all the arguments you need for your implementation.
+However in some cases :meth:`djstripe.models.Customer.subscribe` might not support all the arguments you need for your implementation.
 When this happens you can just call the official ``stripe.Customer.subscribe()``.

 See this example from ``tests.apps.example.views.PurchaseSubscriptionView.form_valid``